D-Abedi/Word-List-CRX/README.md

-This is a Chrome extension that adds an option to the context menu (right-click menu) to add the selected words to a list.
-The word list can be exported to a file stored in the User Download folder.
+This is a Chrome extension that adds an option to the context menu (right-click menu) to make a Word-List from the selected word(s).
+The word list can be exported to a txt file stored in the User Download folder.